 Copy, paste!
-This version is exactly equivalent to the original version, with the exception that it will never raise a MaximumRecursionDepthError, because Coconut's recursive decorator will optimize away the tail recursion into a while loop.
+This new factorial function is equivalent to the original version, with the exception that it will never raise a RuntimeError due to reaching Python's maximum recursion depth, since Coconut will optimize away the recursive tail call.

 2.3.3 Iterative Method